-As an added motivation for upgrading, you can help your child to sell some of their items to second-hand stores or online.
+As an added motivation for upgrading and reevaluating, you can help your child to sell some of their items to second-hand stores or online.
 Then, let them use the money they’ve earned to select new toys for themselves.

-If you’re ready to upgrade your kid’s toy selection, shop our Spring Toy Sale in Toronto and Richmond Hill.
+After reevaluating kids’ toy needs and you’re ready to move to the next step: upgrading.
+Upgrade your kid’s toy selection, shop our Spring Toy Sale in Toronto and Richmond Hill.
 It’s open all spring.